The homotopy type of spaces of real resultants with bounded multiplicity: Configuration spaces and horizontal scanning maps

 }

-where the vertical maps $q_i$ $(i=1,2,3)$ are induced from the corresponding group actions, and $q^{\p}$ is induced map from the map $q$.

-The map $q^{\p}$ is a homotopy equivalence by Lemma \ref{lmm: quasi-fibration}.
-Since the map $ev_0$ is $\T^m_{\K}$-equivariant and a homotopy equivalence by Lemma \ref{lmm: evaluation0}, the map $\widetilde{ev}_0$ is also a homotopy equivalence.
-Moreover, the maps $q_2$ and $q_3$ are also homotopy equivalences after imposing the base point condition at $\infty$.
+where the map $q_3$ is induced from the corresponding group action.
+Now consider the map $\gamma_{\K}$ given by the second row of the above diagram.
+Since $sc^{d,m}_n$ is a homotopy equivalence if $d\to \infty$ (by Theorem \ref{thm: scanning map}), the map $\gamma_{\K}$ is a homotopy equivalence if $d\to\infty$.